-In this post, we’ll go over what the ICHRA regulations say about premium tax credits, how premium tax credits are affected by ICHRA availability, and what employees must do to opt in or out of the benefit.
+In this article, we'll go over what the ICHRA regulations say about premium tax credits, how premium tax credits are affected by ICHRA availability, and what employees must do to opt-in or out of the benefit.

 What do the ICHRA regulations say?

-In plainer words, an employee (or any member of the employee’s family) can’t collect premium tax credits if they participate in the ICHRA.
+Additionally, an employee (or any member of the employee's family) can't collect premium tax credits if they participate in an ICHRA, regardless of how affordable or valuable the benefit is.

-The regulations offer employees a choice, though.
+If an ICHRA doesn’t meet specific requirements, employees do have a choice, though.
 They can opt out of the ICHRA and collect their premium tax credits, provided the benefit qualifies as “unaffordable” under the definition laid out in the Affordable Care Act (ACA).
-The Departments state:

-The regulations state that employees must be allowed to make the decision to opt out annually, and must make their decision before the ICHRA plan start date.
+The regulations set by the Departments of Health and Human Services, Labor, and Treasury express that employees must be allowed to make the decision to opt-out annually and must make their decision before the ICHRA plan start date.

 Now, let's explore what these guidelines look like in practice.